Honorary degrees, Medals of Honour and national honours

-Each year the University recognises remarkable individuals that have made outstanding contributions to society that embody our values, improve the lives of people in local communities or have created significant impact in their field of work.
+Each year, we recognise remarkable individuals that have made outstanding contributions to society that embody our values, improve the lives of people in local communities or have created significant impact in their field of work.

-Honorary degrees and Medals of Honour are the University’s highest awards and we welcome nominations from current University students, alumni, staff and members of the Board of Governors or General Assembly for these awards.
+Honorary degrees and Medals of Honour are the University’s highest awards and each year we open nominations from current University students, alumni, staff and members of the Board of Governors or General Assembly for these awards.

 In addition, we welcome nominations for a range of national honours.

 Nominations for individuals in all ethnic groups and of all genders are welcomed, as are, in the case of those being put forward for an honorary degree, those for people who have not already received such an award although holding any will not preclude their consideration.

 Please note that self-nominations are not permitted.
 Where you are putting someone else forward they should not be aware that they are being nominated.
 If the Awards and Honours Group which considers the nominations is made aware that a nominee does know that they are being nominated it will disregard the submission.

 Please read the award overviews below to find the most suitable honour for your nominee.
 For advice on which type of award to put someone forward for and how to draft a nomination, please contact Deborah Black (Secretary to the Awards and Honours Group) or, alternatively, you can contact Professor Nalin Thakkar (Chair of the Awards and Honours Group).

 Honorary degrees are the most prestigious awards the University can confer.
 As such, it is likely that recipients will have high standing nationally or internationally in their chosen field and, in most cases, beyond their immediate sphere of influence.

 Nominees will be expected to have made an exceptionally distinguished contribution to their field and/or have made an exemplary contribution to public life.